Subsampling Spectral Clustering for Large-Scale Social Networks

 Community detection is an important research direction in network analysis \citep{newman2004finding, fortunato2010community}, and it aims to cluster the nodes into different groups with high edge concentrations within the same cluster and low concentrations between different ones \citep{girvan2002community, lancichinetti2009community}.
 Network community detection is widely applied in various research areas, including, but not being limited to, computer science \citep{agarwal2005beyond, tron2007benchmark}, social science \citep{zhao2011community, lee2017time}, and biology \citep{rives2003modular, chen2006detecting, nepusz2012detecting}.
 Recently, the advances of science and technology created large amounts of online network data.
 However, even if the computing techniques have improved significantly, directly dealing with large-scale network data remains challenging, especially when available computing resources are limited \citep{harenberg2014community, wang2018optimal, wang2019information}.

 In community detection literature, spectral clustering is one of the most popular methods because it is easy to implement and has well-founded theoretical guarantees \citep{ ng2002spectral, rohe2011spectral, krzakala2013spectral, binkiewicz2017covariate}.
 Given a network with $N$ nodes and $K$ different clusters, spectral clustering embeds each node in a $K$-dimensional space based on singular value decomposition (SVD).
-The computational complexity of spectral clustering is $O(N^{3})$ if a full SVD is performed \citep{yan2009fast, li2011time, chen2011large}, which is difficult to afford for large-scale networks to afford.
-For example, as shown in Figure \ref{fig: scenarios1}, conducting spectral clustering for $N=10,000$ nodes will cost 298.446 seconds for a personal computer with a 3.70 GHz Intel Core i9 processor.
-For a larger $N=30,000$, the time cost increases sharply to 6,600.103 seconds.
-Therefore, using spectral clustering to identify the community structures of large networks presents huge computational challenges.
+The computational complexity of spectral clustering is $O(N^{3})$ if a full SVD is performed \citep{yan2009fast, li2011time, chen2011large}, which is difficult to afford for analyzing large-scale networks.
+To speed up the spectral clustering, many fast SVD algorithms based on randomization techniques have been proposed, including \cite{halko2011finding}, \cite{feng2018faster}, and \cite{martin2018fast}.
+The computational cost of these methods is at the order of $O(N^{2})$.
+To be more specific, as shown in the right panel of Figure \ref{fig: consistency}, when the network size is $N=35,000$, running spectral clustering with a fast SVD algorithm takes 81.7 seconds.
+Moreover, as $N$ grows, the computational cost increases dramatically.
+Therefore, existing spectral clustering methods are still intractable for many real-world applications involving large-scale datasets.